UW-Hydro/MetSim/README.md

 -   [scipy](http://scipy.org/)

 If you don't use conda, be sure you have the required dependencies (numba and xarray) installed first.
-Then, install metsim with pip:
+Then, install MetSim with pip:

     $ pip install metsim

-To run the test suite after installing metsim, install [py.test](https://pytest.org) (`pip install pytest`) and run `py.test --verbose`.
+To run the test suite after installing MetSim, install [py.test](https://pytest.org) (`pip install pytest`) and run `py.test --verbose`.